olekaamodt/INFO116-Semantic-Technologies/README.md

 # INFO116-Semantic-Technologies
-an ontology of concepts about Vinmonopolet
+An ontology of concepts about Vinmonopolet